 Most good detectives, most good police officers understand what a lawyer’s role in this process is.
 They know I’m not out there to jam them up.
 I’m not out there to hinder them really.
 The only job I have is to protect you.
 And if you’re innocent, that means helping them figure out what the truth is, helping them with whatever information they need so they can clear your name and move on to the real suspect.
 So they know if I’m doing my job, it’s not necessarily going against what they want to see happen.
 It’s I’m doing what I can to help them move their investigation along and to get you out of the crosshairs.
 Okay.
 So hope that’s helpful.
 I’ll cut it here.
 I could talk again, just like any of these other topics.

 I could talk for another 30 minutes, but I’m not going to.
-If you have any questions or you want any more detail about this or anything else, or if there’s something specific you want to see me cover in a future video, make sure to send me an email, drop a comment below.
+If you have any questions or you want any more detail about this or anything else, or if there’s something specific you want to see me cover in a future video, make sure to send me an email, or contact me here.
 I try to check those and see if there’s any topics that keep bubbling up that I get asked pretty often.
 And I’ll try to cover those in a future video.
 As always, I hope you have a great weekend.
 It’s been great talking to you and I will see you next week.